Skip to main content

 Money and stress are not simply about currency; for our brains, money is closely linked to safety and survival.
 A sudden expense or a savings account that is running out of money can make you feel the same way as a physical threat.
 This makes your body release stress hormones, which raises cortisol and adrenaline levels.
 This gets you ready for a "fight or flight" response, even when you're only opening a bill.

 Psychologically, this is made worse by the dread of losing something, the guilt of not reaching personal or cultural expectations, and the constant comparison to others.
-So it's not surprising that studies by the American Psychological Association have regularly shown that money is a major source of stress for American adults.
+So it's not surprising as the APA's annual Stress in America surveys have consistently shown for over a decade, money and the economy rank among the top personal stressors for American adults across every age group - with 82% of 18-34 year olds and 77% of 35-44 year olds reporting money as a significant stressor in 2023.
 The connection isn't only in your thoughts; it's a physical and emotional response that is programmed.

 300 000+ women feel